-- 3.174 As above there is a Government led Nationwide planned programme of investment to provide full fibre broadband across the country over the course of the Local Plan period. - 3.175 Additionally, the Local Plan includes a development management policy which requires superfast broadband to be connected to all new developments in the borough both residential and commercial to ensure delivery within the borough.
+- 3.188 As above there is a Government led Nationwide planned programme of investment to provide full fibre broadband across the country over the course of the Local Plan period. - 3.189 Additionally, the Local Plan includes a development management policy which requires superfast broadband to be connected to all new developments in the borough both residential and commercial to ensure delivery within the borough.
 Officers of TWBC are currently looking at the possibility of requiring through agreement that fibre provision should be in place by the time that planning permission is granted to ensure that new premises in the borough have full fibre connectivity.
-This is still the subject of discussion/negotiation with Openreach. - 3.176 Further work is required to establish current provision and ensure future delivery across the rural areas of the borough over the course of the Plan period.
+This is still the subject of discussion/negotiation with Openreach. - 3.190 Further work is required to establish current provision and ensure future delivery across the rural areas of the borough over the course of the Plan period.

-- 3.177 There are a number of funding opportunities for the delivery of digital infrastructure including the following:
+- 3.191 There are a number of funding opportunities for the delivery of digital infrastructure including the following: - Gigabit Broadband Voucher Scheme - Network upgrades funded by telecoms providers - 'Duty to connect' provision - Developer contributions through Section 106/CIL

-- National productivity Investment Fund for Local Full Fibre Networks

-- Challenge Fund

-- Gigabit Broadband Voucher Scheme

-- Better Broadband Voucher Scheme

-- 'Duty to connect' provision

-- Developer contributions through Section 106/CIL

-3.178 Table 11 summarises the utility needs for each of the settlements within the borough in order to support the growth planned for in the Local Plan.
+3.192 Table 11 summarises the utility needs for each of the settlements within the borough in order to support the growth planned for in the Local Plan.
 These are set out in more detail, with costs, funding where known, priorities and risks, within Appendix 1: The Infrastructure Delivery Schedule.